KqSMea8/Neptune/README.md

-# NoahDocker [征名]
+# Neptune

-NoahDocker is a flexible, powerful and lightweight plugin framework for Android developed by IQIYI Baseline Team.
+Neptune is a flexible, powerful and lightweight plugin framework for Android developed by IQIYI Baseline Team.
 It can dynamically load and run a plugin APK file on billions of devices.
 It carries more than 20 separated business module of IQIYI, such as reader, movie tickets, live videos, and so on.

-When Android P is arriving, we meet the non-sdk strict challenge on P. And now, NoahDocker can run on Android P devices seamless with only *ONE* hook (Instrumentaion in ActivityThread, same idea with other great plugin frameworks).
+When Android P is arriving, we meet the non-sdk strict challenge on P. And now, Neptune can run on Android P devices seamless with only *ONE* hook (Instrumentaion in ActivityThread, same idea with other great plugin frameworks).

 [中文文档](http://gitlab.qiyi.domain/mobile-android/baseline-sh/QYPlugin/blob/dev/README_CN.md)